-he instructor may provide atters of recommendation upon request, when writing a recommendation the instructor infractive of the detect and non-graded areas of performance.
-Non-graded performance areas may include teamwork, helping others, builty parameter by good areas and beyone and beyone appropriately for the forum is an excelent way to demonstrate teamwork and communication skips.
+he instructor may provide atters of recommendation upon request, when writing a recommendation the instructor infracted of the detection of the content of the performance areas may include teamwork, helping others, halfy painting a organization skip, communication, documentation, motivation, and the desire to go above and beyone spectations.
+The forum is an excelent way to demonstrate teamwork and communication skip.